WebUI Configuration¶

 When empty: - WebUI and API are publicly accessible - No authentication required - Anyone with network access can use the WebUI

-When set: - All /api/* endpoints require authentication - Must include X-API-Token header in API requests - WebUI automatically handles token for you
+When set: - All /api/* endpoints require authentication - Must include Authorization: Bearer header in API requests - WebUI automatically handles token for you

 Setting up authentication: